iambikashgupta/DICE-Book-Project/README.md

 ![](publish.png)

 **Updating the database**
-1. The databse can be updated using the [Google Sheet](https://docs.google.com/spreadsheets/d/1nkrPEsV_S3531LuuYnGHG2kYW7V5Mib2EY9H8KlooK0/edit#gid=567991390) accessible to DICE employees.
+1. The database can be updated using the [Google Sheet](https://docs.google.com/spreadsheets/d/1nkrPEsV_S3531LuuYnGHG2kYW7V5Mib2EY9H8KlooK0/edit#gid=567991390) accessible to DICE employees.
 2. In the Google Sheet, there are separate tabs for different genres.
 It is recommended to search for books by genre.
 3. Download the file in .xlsx format.
 4. After downloading, use the following Python code to convert the Excel file to CSV: